Lopolin-LP/splitFileUploads-Vencord/README.md

 6. run `git apply --ignore-whitespace .\src\userplugins\splitFileUploads\fixcors.diff` or `git apply --ignore-whitespace src/userplugins/splitFileUploads/fixcors.diff`
 7. Rebuild and reinject Vencord and you're done!
 8. Now go and read how to [use this plugin](#Usage), as it _can_ be advanced! -->
-1. Download this repo into `src/userplugins/splitFileUploads`
+1. Download this repo into `src/userplugins/splitFileUploads-Vencord`
+2. Add this line to `pnpm-workspace.yaml` under packages: `- src/userplugins/splitFileUploads-Vencord`
+   - We need to do this so that this plugin is recognized as an installable package
-2. Naviate to that folder
+3. Naviate to that folder
-3. `pnpm install` (if this fails, try `pnpm rb`)
+4. run `pnpm i`
    - **WARNING: this applies a patch to Vencords Source Code!** Read [below](#why-does-this-need-to-apply-a-patch-with-git) why.
-4. Rebuild and reinject Vencord and you're done!
+5. Rebuild and reinject Vencord and you're done!
-5. Now go and read how to [use this plugin](#Usage), as it _can_ be advanced!
+6. Now go and read how to [use this plugin](#Usage), as it _can_ be advanced!

 ### Why does this need to apply a patch with git?
 Downloading the files off of discords servers. `https://cdn.discordapp.com/attachments/*` does not include the `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers, which means the (very reasonable) CORS Policy _from Discord themselves_ blocks the connection.
 This patch file includes additional fixes **that need to be applied in Vencords source code directly** to rewrite the headers to include them.
 Vencord already does rewrites for a few sites, such as `https://raw.githubusercontent.com/`.